Travel Options &

 Air Canada's direct flights between Vancouver and Sandspit are convenient, although Pacific Coastal Airlines' flights to Masset are generally more economical.
 (From Masset, you can take a bus or taxi to Sandspit.)
 There are many more travel options to choose from, including cruising British Columbia's Inside Passage with BC Ferries.

-Kayak tour guests and expedition participants are requested to arrive in Sandspit at least one day prior to trip departure and make return travel arrangements for the afternoon of the day following the trip, or later.
+Kayak tour guests and expedition participants are requested to arrive in Sandspit at least one day prior to trip departure and make return travel arrangements for the day following the trip, or later.

 Guests are encouraged to enjoy additional days on Haida Gwaii before and after their kayak trip.
 You may prefer to schedule your arrival two days early, in order to have extra time to deal with the potential for delayed baggage, or missed flight connections.